Clinical Specialties & Services

 Coronary catheterisation angiography remains the gold standard in assessment of coronary artery disease and here at the San angioplasty and stent treatments may also be performed for the treatment of CAD after careful assessment by your cardiologist.

-The technology & facilities at CCL cater for procedures including:
+The technology & facilities at CCL cater for cardiac procedures including:

 - Coronary angiography